-The Mohs micrographic surgery procedure description and illustration
+The Mohs micrographic surgery procedure is described and illustrated below:

 - The area of the cancer is removed so that the entire undersurface and skin edges can be examined microscopically.

 - Tissue is dyed, and a map is drawn so that the tumor found can be located on the patient.
 Tissue is processed onto microscopic slides.